brokenhandsio/SteamPress/README.md

 * `tags` - an array of tags if there are any
 * `authors` - an array of the authors if there are any
 * `user` - the currently logged in user if a user is currently logged in
-* `disqusName` - the name of your Disqus site if configured
+* `disqus_name` - the name of your Disqus site if configured
-* `blogIndexPage` - a boolean saying we are on the index page of the blog - useful for navbars
+* `blog_index_page` - a boolean saying we are on the index page of the blog - useful for navbars
 * `site_twitter_handle` - the Twitter handle for the site if configured
 * `uri` - the URI of the page - useful for Open Graph